Incorporating climate change refugia into climate adaptation in Acadia National Park

 Studies of future habitat suitability for some plants and animals have been conducted for the Northeast region, but not typically at a scale that is relevant to people trying to manage and protect park resources.

-Jennifer Smetzer, who studied bird migration in the Gulf of Maine for her doctoral research, is identifying parts of Acadia that, because of features like topography or proximity to water, may be buffered from the full effects of climate change.
+Jennifer Smetzer, who studied bird migration in the Gulf of Maine for her doctoral research, identified parts of Acadia that, because of features like topography or proximity to water, may be buffered from the full effects of climate change.
 Called “climate change refugia,” these places represent potential future habitat where vulnerable species might survive.
 Smetzer met with park managers and staff from Maine Department of Inland Fisheries and Wildlife, U.S. Fish and Wildlife Service, and other organizations to come up with a list of species that are of cultural importance or of management concern, and that represent a range of habitats (black-throated green warbler, olive-sided flycatcher, American bittern, mink frog, Northern flying squirrel, red spruce, Northern white cedar, paper birch, Labrador tea, three-toothed cinquefoil, and black crowberry).
-Using new fine-scale climate and land change maps, developed by the Landscape Ecology Lab at the University of Massachusetts Amherst and the USGS Northeast Climate Science Adaptation Center, Smetzer will produce maps of potential climate change refugia for each species—areas where current and future distribution overlap.
-Working with colleagues in the Refugia Research Coalition, she will meet with stakeholders again in Summer 2019 to share the results.
+Using new fine-scale climate and land change maps, developed by the Landscape Ecology Lab at the University of Massachusetts Amherst and the USGS Northeast Climate Science Adaptation Center, Smetzer produced maps of potential climate change refugia for each species—areas where current and future distribution overlap.
+Working with colleagues in the Refugia Research Coalition, met with stakeholders again in Summer 2019 to share the results and refine the final products.